ditrit/badaas/docs/contributing/developing.md

 ### Feature tests (end to end tests)

+These are black box tests that test BaDaaS using its http api.
 We use docker to run a Badaas instance in combination with one node of CockroachDB.

 Run: